Savory With Soul

 This very tender and flavorful Salisbury steak recipe is quick to prepare and oh so satisfying - your family will thank you!

 Also called Country Style steak, this is one of the best comfort foods around.
-When cooked right, it's very tender and flavorful and goes great with my Cheesy Mashed Potatoes or rice for all that saucy gravy from the pan.
+When cooked right, it's very tender and flavorful and goes great with my Southern Collard Greens and Cheesy Mashed Potatoes or rice for all that saucy gravy from the pan.

 Traditionally, Salisbury steak uses a tougher cut of beef called cubed steak.
 This tougher cut of meat was cheaper and provided a hearty meal for families on a budget.